hardikkum444/TermChat/README.md

 **there still are some bugs that are pending to be fixed in this halariously unclean code** **and therefore contributions are welcome**
-**if you notice any bugs please note that the bug fixes are on their way**
+**if you notice any bugs please note that the bug fixes are on their way** **also the spelling of receive is wrong (recieve and not receive) (please use /recieve ... bug fixes are on their way!**

 ## License